Yandex Cloud

 Terraform

-1. Create a Managed Service for PostgreSQL source cluster with any applicable configuration, ensuring its hosts are publicly accessible.
+1. Create a Managed Service for PostgreSQL source cluster using any suitable configuration with publicly accessible hosts.

-2. Create a Managed Service for YDB database in any suitable configuration.
+2. Create a Managed Service for YDB database with your preferred configuration.

 3. In the source cluster, create a user and assign them the mdb_replication role.